-For a factor analysis model, the parameters will be identifiable provided http://www.utstat.toronto.edu/~brunner/oldclass/431s17
+For a factor analysis model, the parameters will be identifiable provided

-- Errors are independent of one another and of the factors. - Variances of all factors equal one. - Each observed variable is a function of only one factor. - There are at least three observable variables with non-zero loadings per factor. - The sign of one non-zero loading is known for each factor.
+- Errors are independent of one another and of the factors. - Variances of all factors equal one. - Each observed variable is a function of only one factor. - There are at least three observable variables with non-zero loadings per factor.